Orientation from aligning directions#

 from orix.vector import Miller, Vector3d

-# Specify a crystal structure and symmetry
+# Specify an hexagonal crystal structure and symmetry

 phase = Phase(